wellcomecollection/catalogue-pipeline/calm_adapter/README.md

     The window generator can query based on created date, modified date, or the RefNo if you want to get updates for specific records.

-    The window generator runs as a Lambda on a fixed schedule, or it can be run locally if you want to do a one-off query.
+    The window generator runs as a Lambda on a fixed schedule, or it can be run locally if you want to do a one-off query. e.g. you can refetch all the records modified on a given day.

     TODO: Should we rename this to "query generator"?